haskell/hie-bios/README.md

 ```

 For the `Bios` cradle type, there is an optional field to specify a program
-to obtain cradle dependencies from:
+or shell command to obtain cradle dependencies from:

 ```yaml
 cradle: